multifreded/hv20/day18/README.md

 The challenge description says, that Santa not only had a password that he cannot remember but the ding dong also deleted an important file by accident.
-The suspicion is, that the deleted is a so called _wrapped passphrase_, a vital part of the eCryptfs encryption scheme.
-It contains the actual passphrase needed to decrypt the ecryptfs data.
+The suspicion is, that the deleted file is a so called _wrapped passphrase_, a vital part of the eCryptfs encryption scheme.
+It contains the actual passphrase needed to decrypt the _eCryptfs_ data.
 The _wrapped passphrase_ file itself was encrypted with Santa's password.

-What needs to be done first is to recover the accidentally lost _wrapped passphrase_-file and secondly to crack the password for the _wrapped passphrase_ file in order to gain the actual passphrase for decrypting the files.
+What needs to be done first is to recover the accidentally lost _wrapped passphrase_ file and secondly to crack the password for the _wrapped passphrase_ file in order to gain the actual passphrase for decrypting the files.

 ### Recovering the lost wrapped passphrase file

-Before beginning to search through the raw data of the backup image, some identifying property of _wrapped passphrase_ files needs to be determined.
-Since wasn't anything readily retreivable on the web, the next best thing is to produce _dummy_ wrapped passphrase file and look at it.
-Maybe there is some identifying header byte sequence …
+In order to search for a _wrapped passphrase_ file in the backup image, some identifying property of _wrapped passphrase_ files needs to be determined.
+Since there wasn't anything readily available on the web, the next best thing is to produce a dummy _wrapped passphrase_ file and look at it.
+Maybe there is some header byte sequence that can be leveraged …

 ```sh
 $ ecryptfs-wrap-passphrase dummy